CephalofairGames/merc-packs-faq/index.md

 **Note - Questions about Ward are answered in Section 5.2**

 **I have Safeguard, but will receive two curses from an incoming attack.
 How many does Safeguard block?** Just one.
 Everything is sequential in Gloomhaven, and the curses are timed one after the other.

+**Is it possible to double up on a negative condition when attacking an enemy with Safeguard, such that only one copy is blocked but the other goes through?** Only for Curse; Curse and Bless are the only "stackable" conditions.
+If you (for example) make an Attack 2 poison, and then Spend your Poison Dagger to add Poison again, the attack still only has one instance of the Poison condition.
+One Safeguard will still prevent the target from being Poisoned.

 **Does removing a summon with a negative condition count as removing a negative condition from it?** No.